csc-training/csc-env-eff/_hands-on/allas/tutorial_allas-file-transfer.md

 ## Accessing Allas via web-interface

 1. Open the view to the Allas service in your browser using the cPouta WWW-interface: [https://pouta.csc.fi](https://pouta.csc.fi)
-2. Login with your MyCSC user account.
+2. Login with your CSC user account.
 3. From the upper left corner, you find a project selection pop-up menu.
-   - If you have several projects available, select the training project `project_2004306`
+   - If you have several projects available, select one, _e.g._ training project `project_2004306`
+   - Note!AIf you selected something else than `project_2004306`, please use it instead in all places below
-4. From the menu on left side of the interface, select: **Object Store -> Containers** 💡 A "container" in cPouta WWW-interface is called a "bucket" in S3 protocol.
+4. From the menu on left side of the interface, select: **Object Store -> Containers**

+   💡 A "container" in cPouta WWW-interface is called a "bucket" in S3 protocol.

 {:start="5"}